vivaria/edisonrul.ing/docs/source/cards/kycoo-the-ghost-destroyer.md

-# KYCOO THE GHOST DESTROYER
+# Kycoo The Ghost Destroyer

 > ① When this card inflicts Battle Damage to your opponent, you can remove from play up to 2 Monster Cards from their Graveyard. ② Your opponent cannot remove from play cards from either player’s Graveyard.